SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial-non-archetype.md

 well.
 Once you finish with the new bundle you will package and install it via the web service (to either the remote cloud VM or local VM).
-Once installed you can use the workflow scheduling tools you have used before to trigger workflows (on the cloud or the local VM), monitor them, and get data back.
+Once installed you can use the workflow scheduling tools you have used before to launch workflows (on the cloud or the local VM), monitor them, and get data back.

 Please note that the parent of this directory also contains a copy of the SeqWare source code retrieved via the procedure in [source code](/docs/13-code/).